neomutt/neomutt.github.io/_dev/analysis/asan.md

 - Memory use after free
 - Double-free, invalid free

+## Installation

+First you may need to install the ASAN libraries.

+- Debian: `apt-get install libasan6`
+- Fedora: `dnf install libasan`

 ## Building

 To build NeoMutt with the Address Sanitizer, you need to add a option to the compiler and linker.